Galapatours logo 1200px svg

 Extensive Zodiac Rides to explore the shorelines and mangrove forests from close up.

-All transport to and from the ship: Pick-up by your guide directly from the airport (if you arrive at the first day) and drop-off by your guide directly to the airport (if you leave on the last day).
+All transport to and from the ship: Pick-up by your guide directly from the airport (if you arrive on the first day and on the operational flight) and drop-off by your guide directly to the airport (if you leave on the last day).

 English-speaking naturalist guides with you at all times during the excursions.